danielparks/danielparks-zsh-theme/README.md

 ## Compatibility

 To test your terminal and font support, try `echo "⚠️  ● ⦿ ○ ✔ ↑ ↓ ❯"`.

+## Testing

+This comes with a simple zsh test harness.
+You can run tests with `./run-tests.zsh`, and if you want to see what prompts looks like in various situations, you can run `./run-tests.zsh --show-prompt`.

 ## License